Stjørdal Municipality

+In 1997, the municipal council declared Stjørdalshalsen to have town status.
+Stjørdal is one of the fastest-growing municipalities in Trøndelag due to its proximity to the city of Trondheim and also to Statoil's presence (it controls a large part of the petroleum activity in the Norwegian Sea from Stjørdal).

 General information

-The old prestegjeld of Stjørdalen was established as the municipality of Stjørdalen on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1850, Stjørdalen municipality was divided into two new municipalities: Øvre Stjørdal (population: 5,199) in the east and Nedre Stjørdal (population: 6,543) in the west.
-Later, on 1 January 1874, Øvre Stjørdal municipality was divided into two new municipalities: Hegra (population: 3,409) in the west and Meråker (population: 1,861) in the east.
-On 1 January 1902, Nedre Stjørdal municipality was divided into three new municipalities: Lånke (population: 1,449) in the south, Skatval (population: 2,125) in the north, and Stjørdal (population: 3,158) in the central part.
-This Stjørdal was quite small in comparison to its size today, but over time it was expanded.
+The old prestegjeld of Stjørdalen was established as Stjørdalen Municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1850, Stjørdalen Municipality was divided into two new municipalities: Øvre Stjørdalen Municipality (population: 5,199) in the east and Nedre Stjørdalen Municipality (population: 6,543) in the west.
+Later, on 1 January 1874, Øvre Stjørdalen Municipality was divided into two new municipalities: Hegra Municipality (population: 3,409) in the west and Meråker Municipality (population: 1,861) in the east.

+The present-day Stjørdal Municipality was established on 1 January 1902 when the old Nedre Stjørdalen Municipality was divided into three new municipalities: Lånke Municipality (population: 1,449) in the south, Skatval Municipality (population: 2,125) in the north, and Stjørdal Municipality (population: 3,158) in the central part.
+Originally, Stjørdal Municipality was quite small in comparison to its size today, but over time it was expanded.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the municipalities of Stjørdal (population: 6,204), Hegra (population: 2,704), Lånke (population: 1,967), and Skatval (population: 1,944) were all merged to form a much larger municipality of Stjørdal.
+On 1 January 1962, Stjørdal Municipality (population: 6,204) was merged with three neighbors: Hegra Municipality (population: 2,704), Lånke Municipality (population: 1,967), and Skatval Municipality (population: 1,944) to form a much larger Stjørdal Municipality.

 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.

 Name

 The municipality (originally the parish) is named after the Stjørdalen valley (Stjórardalr).
 The first element is the genitive case of the local river name Stjór (now called the Stjørdalselva river).
 The meaning of the river name is unknown.
 The last element is dalr which means "valley" or "dale".
-Historically, the municipal name was spelled Stjørdalen.
+Historically, the name of the municipality was spelled Stjørdalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Stjørdal.
 The pronunciation of the name Stjørdal in the local dialect is [ʃøɽdaɽːɲ].